alexandrainst/danlp/docs/models/sentiment_analysis.md

 #### :wrench:Bert Emotion

 The emotion classifier is developed in a collaboration with Danmarks Radio, which has granted access to a set of social media data.
 The data has been manual annotated first to distinguish between a binary problem of emotion or no emotion, and afterwards tagged with 8 emotions.
-The model is finetuned using the transformer implementation from [huggingface](<https://github.com/huggingface/transformers>) and a pretrained Danish BERT model trained by [BotXo](<https://github.com/botxo/nordic_bert>).
+The BERT  [(Devlin et al. 2019)](https://www.aclweb.org/anthology/N19-1423/) emotion model is finetuned on this data using the [Transformers](https://github.com/huggingface/transformers) library from HuggingFace, and it is based on a pretrained  [Danish BERT](https://github.com/botxo/nordic_bert) representations by BotXO .
 The model to classify the eight emotions achieves an accuracy on 0.65 and a macro-f1 on 0.64 on the social media test set from DR's Facebook containing 999 examples.
 We do not have permission to distributing the data.
-However a small test set on twitter data will soon be available.

- Below is a small snippet for getting started using the Bert Emotion model:
+ Below is a small snippet for getting started using the Bert Emotion model.
+Please notice that the BERT model can maximum take 512 tokens as input, however the code allows for overfloating tokens and will therefore not give an error but just a warning.

 ```python
 from danlp.models import load_bert_emotion_model